tokenika/eoside/docs/introduction_to_EOSIDE.md

+# EOSIDE - Overview of the Main Features

-# EOSIDE - an Integrated Development Environment for EOSIO smart-contracts
+#### EOSIDE is an Integrated Development Environment for EOSIO smart-contracts.

 EOSIDE organizes the workflow of development process for EOSIO smart-contracts.
 It leverages the functionality of [EOSFactory](https://eosfactory.io/) and it's implemented as a [Visual Studio Code](https://code.visualstudio.com/) (VSC) extension.